How to find a business partner

 When starting business negotiations, be well prepared in terms of your offer and the conditions.
 For instance, what is your minimum order size?
 Or maximum capacity?
 By knowing your costs, you will know what your absolute minimum price is.
 Remember, Swedes are open and transparent and prefer to know what they can expect in realistic terms, rather than being presented with a best-case scenario only to be disappointed later on.

-In your preparations towards an international contract, take a look at model contracts on
+In your preparations towards an international contract, take a look at model contracts.

 Open Trade Gate Sweden